thebigmunch/google-music-scripts/docs/index.rst

 ---------------------------

-Non-MP3 files require ffmpeg or avconv to be in your PATH to transcode those files to MP3 for upload
+Non-MP3 files require ffmpeg or avconv to be in your PATH to transcode them to MP3 for upload

 Google Music requires an audio sample be sent for most uploads. ffmpeg/avconv is used for this as well unless the ``--no-sample`` option is given.
 In this case, an empty audio sample is sent.
-If uploading MP3s, ffmpeg/avconv is not required with ``no-sample``.
+If uploading MP3s, ffmpeg/avconv is not required with ``--no-sample``.

 Aliases